andrei-pavel/bash-boilerplate/README.md

 will read `${config_yaml}` or `./config.yaml` if it is not provided and will convert all YAML variables to shell variables just like `-c|--config $config_yaml`, but programatically instead of user-requested.
+* ☐ support for a second `-c config-yaml` in a child script
+    * workaround: call `. "${LIB_PATH}/yaml-to-env" config.yaml` before calling the child script

 ## Example

-See the `hello-world` example which showcases the different uses of these arguments.
+See the `hello-world` example which showcases how these features should be used.

 ```bash
 Usage: hello-world {{options}} {{arguments}}